 Step 4: Apply the first layer of texture primer

 Use a paint roller and apply a thin coat of texture primer throughout the whole area.
 The primer will reach the grout line.
-This way you’ll protect the lines afterwards from the paint to bleed under the stencil.
 Wait 2-3 hours for the primer to soak into the surface and dry out completely.
+This way, you’ll protect the lines afterwards from the paint bleeding under the stencil.

 Step 5: Place the stencil sheets